 – Steve spoke at the Education Options Expo in San Jose, California, on Saturday, March 15, 2014, about the advantages of homeschooling.
 Watch a video of the speech!

 – In 2014, Steven released a MASSIVE educational site for producers, directors, and other Musical Theater talent.
 It discusses in great detail over 100 musicals – how to get the most out of them today, and provides a special search function to help you locate the best musical for your needs.
 It’s called The Right Musical.
-Take a look!
+(No longer available as of 2017.)

 – His second book on education, Not Alternative Education – Universal Private Education was released in January 2012.

 For over 40 years, alongside Steven’s work as a creative artist, he has taught.
 At age 16, he started teaching private workshops to actors, and has almost never stopped, holding at least one a week.
 In his twenties, he was asked to help teach the Professional Writer’s Program at the University of Southern California (U.S.C.), for about two years.
 This was followed by a one year stint teaching in a Los Angeles Unified School District Magnet High School, an experience he detested.
 He continued to lecture and guest-direct productions at colleges and universities like Pierce Jr. College, U.C.L.A. and California State University Northridge throughout his twenties.